theomargel/ProtE/README.md

-In the pairwise comparisons, nominators and denominators of the FoldChange (and consequently the sign of Log2FoldChage) are defined based on the order of the group names declared in the parameter `group_names`.
-The general notion based on which FoldChange is determined is: NextGroup/PreviousGroup.
-In our example the FoldChange for every pairwise comparison will be set as: Treatment/Control, Compound/Control and Compound/Treatment.
+In the pairwise comparisons, nominators and denominators of the FoldChange (and consequently the sign of Log2FoldChage) are defined based on the order of the declared group folders in the `pd_multi` function.
+Again, the general notion based on which FoldChange is determined, is: NextGroup/PreviousGroup.
+In our imaginary example the FoldChange for every pairwise comparison will be set as:
+Treatment/Control, Compound/Control and Compound/Treatment.

+## Summary of the ProtE pipeline

+All 4 functions streamline the following process, which is reported in more details in the `ProtE Guide` vignette.

+1. Normalization of proteomic intensity values (excluding DIA-NN files)

+2. Filtering based on the percentage of missing values.

+3. Imputation of missing data to ensure robust downstream analysis.

+4. Description fetching for DIA-NN input files: .pg_matrix.tsv

+Once the data processing is complete, the package performs statistical analysis for every pairwise comparison to identify significant protein abundance differences between experimental groups.
+The results are automatically exported as Excel files, and a range of visualizations is generated to facilitate QC and interpretation.
+These include:

+• Principal Component Analysis (PCA) plots for dimensionality reduction and group comparison.

+• Heatmap highlighting significant proteins.

+• Protein rank-abundance and meanrank-sd scatterplots.

+• Boxplots and violin plots to display data distribution and variability across groups.

+## Output Directory

+The results from each function are saved in a folder named **ProtE_Analysis**, which is created inside the last directory of the provided file(s).

+ProtE creates 3 sub-folders: • Data_processing, with the files of the resulting data processing. • Statistical_Analysis, with the results of the statistical tests. • Plots, with all the plots saved in pdf. format.

-## How to use function 4
+## How to cite ProtE

+ProtE was compiled out of R scripts utilized for routine processing, analysis and visualization of label-free MS data.
+These scripts were built and maintained over the course of many years in the Proteomics lab of Dr Antonia Vlahou, in the BRFAA institute (Greece).
+To continue enriching and expanding the functionality of ProtE we kindly request feedback from the users via..

+In order to cite ProtE the following reference can be used: